tidyomics/tidySpatialWorkshop2024/README.md

 ### Pre-requisites

-* Basic familiarity with single cell transcriptomic analyses
+* Basic familiarity with R
 * Basic familiarity with tidyverse
-* Basic familiarity with genomic ranges
+* Basic familiarity with transcriptomic analyses

 ### Workshop Participation

-The workshop format is a 45 minute session consisting of hands-on demos, exercises and Q&A.
+The workshop format is 3 days with 3 hour sessions consisting of introduction of the experimental techniques, and hands-on demos, exercises and Q&A.

 ### _R_ / _Bioconductor_ packages used

+* SpatialExperiment
+* MoleculeExperiment

+* SubcellularSpatialData
+* ExperimentHub
+* spatialLIBD
+* CuratedAtlasQueryR

+* tidyverse
+* tidySpatialExperiment
+* tidySummarizedExperiment
+* tidybulk

+* scater
+* scran
+* scuttle
+* Seurat

+* SPOTlight
-* tidySingleCellExperiment
+* Banksy
-* plyranges
+* hoodscanR

 ### Workshop goals and objectives

-The tidytranscriptomics approach to single-cell RNA sequencing data analysis abstracts out the coding-related complexity and provides tools that use an intuitive and jargon-free vocabulary, enabling focus on the statistical and biological challenges.

-#### Learning goals

-* To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with the SingleCellExperiment data object.
-* To explore integration of genomic and transcriptomic data also using a tidy data paradigm.

-#### What you will learn

--   Basic `tidy` operations possible with `tidySingleCellExperiment` and `GRanges`
--   How to interface `SingleCellExperiment` with tidy manipulation and visualisation
--   A real-world case study that will showcase the power of `tidy` single-cell methods compared with base/ad-hoc methods
--   Examples of how to integrate genomic and transcriptomic data (ChIP-seq and RNA-seq)

-#### What you will *not* learn

--   The molecular technology of single-cell sequencing
--   The fundamentals of single-cell data analysis
--   The fundamentals of tidy data analysis
--   Detailed data integration methods (multi-view or multi-omics algorithms)
+Provide a foundational understanding of spatial omics, covering different technologies and the distinctions between imaging and sequencing in experimental and analytical contexts.
+This with a focus on the tidy R paradigm and tidyomics.